hamid-shamsian/news-aggregator/README.md

 ##### Me:

-does bbc news has an api?
+does bbc news have an api?

 ##### ChatGPT: